3D Printing vs CNC for Rapid Prototyping

 Post By: Ryan King On: 15-06-2023 - Industry 4.0 - Industry Trends - Manufacturing

-When it comes to rapid prototyping, there’s a straight choice between 3D printing and CNC (Computerised Numerical Control) machining – but which one is right for you?
+Regarding rapid prototyping, there's a straight choice between 3D printing and CNC (Computerised Numerical Control) machining – but which one is right for you?

 To make the right choice, you first need to understand the differences between the two technologies and how they compare according to what you’re trying to accomplish:

-• CNC machining also relies upon CAD for its instructions, but that’s where the similarity ends.
-CNC manufacturing involves gpainstakingly removing material from an initial ‘blank’ to arrive at the desired outcome – aided by programmed toolpaths that use a range of precision cutting tools, including laser cutters, lathes, and grinders.
+• CNC machining also relies upon CAD for its instructions, but that's where the similarity ends.
+CNC manufacturing involves painstakingly removing material from an initial 'blank' to arrive at the desired outcome – aided by programmed toolpaths that use a range of precision cutting tools, including laser cutters, lathes, and grinders.

 Rapid Prototyping